 Okay, so maybe you have a little more time.
 They say the process might take a few years for all the trees to be gone, but you will see that large portions have already been cut down.
 Photographers who have come here year after year have said it has changed so much.

-- You are no longer allowed on the property (it’s considered trespassing), but you can still take photos from the roadside.
+- Unlike previous years, you are no longer allowed on the property (it’s considered trespassing), but you can still take photos from the roadside.
 We took our photos along the edge, but we’re not sure how strict they are.

 - The type of trees grown here are Pacific Albus, a hybrid of 4 or 5 different poplar trees.